 Ideal for winter but also good for the post-night out comfort food, wonton noodle soup is warm, delicious and filled with great ingredients.
 If you’re looking for a meal that combines soup, noodles, shrimp, and dumplings, look no further!

 It’s served all around the city, although restaurants such as Chu Kei or RTC – Noodle & Congee have some of the best.
 However, if you’re feeling adventurous, take a long walk and discover new places to have this typically Cantonese dish.
 It’s usually priced at no more than MOP $45.
 If you super love wonton noodle soup, here’re more suggestions and best is that they’re all under MOP $50!

 Chu Kei 327-329, R/C B, Avenida da Praia Grande

-Usually quite glossy, they are savory and the vegetables adds a fresh crispiness to the noodles’ texture.
+Usually quite glossy, they are savory and the vegetables add fresh crispiness to the noodles’ texture.
 Order a “chao fun” and everyone should understand.
 If communication is hard, then just show this picture.
 It usually doesn’t cost more than MOP $60 and the most expensive can be shared between several people.
 Enjoy!